smudge/decks/railsconf-2022/slides.md

 </div>

 <!--
-And, so, quickly, to recap:

-We enabled WebValve.
-We made the fake services real _enough_ to support a useful demo.
-And we gave fakes the ability to remember things.

 And all of this brings us to the next layer of the demoability iceberg, which is that...

 CLICK